Leiteduardo/myLeiterepository/README.md

 # myLeiterepository

 ## Methods Class

+## Lesson Plan
-Lesson Objective: To use boolean logic in Java to //test for triangles.
+### Lesson Objective: To use boolean logic in Java to //test for triangles.

 Aim: How to write code that will test whether a //shape is a triangle.